calvinalkan/better-wordpress-hooks/README.md

 }
 ````

-You can also pass a closure to the `assertDispatched` or assertNotDispatched` methods in order to assert that an event
+You can also pass a closure to the `assertDispatched` or assertNotDispatched` methods to assert that an event
 was dispatched that passes a given "truth test".

 ````php